gogleva/SecretSanta/README.md

 functions around existing command line tools for prediction of signal peptides and protein subcellular localisation.
 The wrappers are designed to work together by producing standardized output.
-This allows to pipe results between individual predictors easily to create flexible custom pipelines and also compare predictions between similar methods.
-For instance, **targetp** and **WoLFPsort** for subcellular localization and multiple versions of **signalp** for signal peptide prediction.
+This allows to pipe results between individual predictors easily to create flexible custom pipelines and also to compare predictions between similar methods.

 To speed-up processing of large input fasta files initial steps of the pipeline are automatically run as an embarrassingly parallel process when the number of input sequences exceeds a certain limit.

-Taken together **SecretSanta** provides tools aiding automation of multi-step secretome prediction pipelines that can be applied to large protein sets to facilitate comparison of secretomes across multiple species.
+Taken together **SecretSanta** provides a platform to build automated multi-step secretome prediction pipelines that can be applied to large protein sets to facilitate comparison of secretomes across multiple species or under various conditions.

 ## 2. Installation of external dependencies

-For prediction of secreted proteins **SecretSanta** relies on a set of existing command line tools.
+**SecretSanta** relies on a set of existing command line tools to predict secreted proteins.
 Please install them and configure according to the listed instructions.
 Due to limitations imposed by the external dependencies, some of **SecretSanta** wrapper functions won't work in Windows, however should be fully functional on Linux and Mac.